tomansill/RedForce/README.md

 	Complete Graph - type 'complete'
 	Grid Graph - type 'grid'

-	If you have something that you think is necessary to include the builder program, let me know!

-Loader Program - type 'load' to use it.
+Loader Program - type 'load' to load a graph from text file .
-What to do with it
-	I have included basic graph text files in Graphs folder.
+What to do with it: I have included basic graph text files in Graphs folder.
 You can load a graph by typing for example,

+    'load Graphs/petersen.txt'

-	'load Graphs/petersen.txt' If you use different file path, be sure to tell the program that!
-If you want to load a file that is not somewhere inside the same directory the program is in, you have to provide a full system path for load program like 'load C:\Users\Sample\My Documents\Graphs\petersen.txt'
+If you use different file path, be sure to tell the program that!
+If you want to load a file that is not somewhere inside the same directory the program is in, you have to provide a full system path for load program like

+    'load C:\Users\Sample\My Documents\Graphs\petersen.txt'

 If you want to create your own graphs, you can create a a text file and write an adjacency list.
 The first column should contain all vertex that you will use in your graph.
 Then all columns after the first will be used a neighbors vertices to a vertex in the first column and same row.

 To fill a vertex, you apphend # to a vertex only in the first column.

 FAQ: